tomorrowflow/context-portal/README.md

 *   Update ConPort with new information (decisions, progress, etc.).
 *   Manage custom data and relationships.
 *   Understand the importance of `workspace_id`.
+**Important Tip for Starting Sessions:**
+To ensure the LLM agent correctly initializes and loads context, especially in interfaces that might not always strictly adhere to custom instructions on the first message, it's a good practice to start your interaction with a clear directive like:
+`Initialize according to custom instructions.`
+This can help prompt the agent to perform its ConPort initialization sequence as defined in its strategy file.

 ## Initial ConPort Usage in a Workspace

-When you first start using ConPort in a new or existing project workspace, the ConPort database (`.context_portal/context.db`) will be automatically created by the server if it doesn't exist.
+When you first start using ConPort in a new or existing project workspace, the ConPort database (`context_portal/context.db`) will be automatically created by the server if it doesn't exist.
 To help bootstrap the initial project context, especially the **Product Context**, consider the following:

 ### Using a `projectBrief.md` File (Recommended)